Seeed-Studio/wiki-documents/docs/index.md

 ## Copyright/License
 -------
 Copyright (c) 2018-2017 Seeed Inc. (https://www.seeedstudio.com).
 All documents and pictures align with <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>. <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"> </a>.

-## Contact Us
+## Tech Support

-Please do not hesitate to contact [techsupport@seeed.cc](techsupport@seeed.cc) if you have any issue.
+Please do not hesitate to contact [techsupport@seeed.cc](techsupport@seeed.cc) if you have any technical issue.
 Or submit the issue into our [forum](http://seeedstudio.com/forum/).